-The sprocker is not a mongrel or cross-breed
+The sprocker spaniel is not a mongrel or cross-breed

-While purists may disapprove of the crossing of two breeds, it’s really no more than turning the clock back.
-Lynda Elliott, sprocker enthusiast and owner, believes people need to understand that the sprocker is not a mongrel, a cross-breed or a designer dog.
+Lynda Elliott, sprocker enthusiast and owner, says people need to understand that the sprocker is not a mongrel, a cross-breed or a designer dog.
 It is 100% spaniel.
-She commented: “I believe the sprocker is taking us back to what the springers and cockers were like back in the 1970s and early 1980s.
+She says: “I believe the sprocker is taking us back to what the springers and cockers were like back in the 1970s and early 1980s.
 Strong hunting dogs with a biddable nature.”

 She continued: “I’m convinced that the sprocker is the ideal first spaniel for a novice.
 They tend not to be as highly strung as the springer nor as stubborn as the cocker, but they have retained that important drive that enables them to hunt all day and still have energy for duck at night.
 In my experience, they are easy to train, loyal and eager to work.
 They are also handsome dogs and come in the same variety of colours as the cocker.”